yoaquim/.vim/README.md

 If you want to use a 256 colorspace, you'll need to add the [base16-shell][31] fix.

-With that shell fix, I've only been able to change vim's colorscheme by changing iTerm's colorscheme **through** [base16-shell's option][32] that lives in your `.bash_profile`.
+Since console Vim can only access colorschemes available to the console/iTerm2, you have to change the console's/iTerm's colorscheme **through** [base16-shell's option][32] that lives in your `.bash_profile`, in order to change your Vim's colorscheme.

-Still trying to find a workaround for this...

 ###Some Shortcuts...###